Get all the latest data for Oslo

 What are the total closing costs as a percent in Oslo in 2026?

-The typical total closing cost in Oslo in 2026 is approximately 2.6% to 2.9% of the purchase price for selveier (owner-section) properties, while borettslag apartments often have much lower closing costs of around 0.2% to 0.6% because you are buying cooperative shares rather than registered property title.
+The typical total closing cost for buying a selveier (freehold) property in Oslo in 2026 is around 2.6% to 2.9% of the purchase price, while borettslag (cooperative) purchases usually cost only 0.2% to 0.6% because you are buying shares rather than transferring a land title.

-The specific fee categories that make up closing costs in Oslo include stamp duty (dokumentavgift) at 2.5% for selveier properties, registration fees (tinglysingsgebyr) for the deed and mortgage, and minor administrative charges.
+The specific fee categories that make up total closing costs in Oslo are stamp duty (dokumentavgift) at 2.5% of the property's market value, fixed registration fees (tinglysingsgebyr) of NOK 545 per document filed with Kartverket, and broker/settlement handling costs.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Oslo.